typedb/typedb-sample-data/README.md

 # TypeDB Sample Data

+**Note: this repository was designed to support quick docker deploys of TypeDB + an included dataset.
+However, TypeDB will incorporate mechanisms for loading datasets directly, removing the need for a docker composition intermediary.**

 A collection of sample datasets for TypeDB.
 To start a TypeDB Core server with all sample datasets loaded, run the following commands:

 1. `docker image pull vaticle/typedb-sample-data:1.0.0`